dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

 slug: /getting-started/quick-start/kubernetes/
 ---

-Documentation for deploying dragonfly on kubernetes using helm.
+Documentation for deploying Dragonfly on kubernetes using helm.

 You can have a quick start following [Helm Charts](../installation/helm-charts.md).
 We recommend to use `containerd with CRI` and `CRI-O` client.